A Hunger Free Summer for Southeast Michigan

 (Please include “Hunger Free Summer” on the memo line.)

-By participating in the Hunger Free Summer Food Fight, you can help kids enjoy a #HappyNotHungry summer.
+By participating in the Hunger Free Summer Food Fight, you can help give our neighbors a Hunger Free Summer.
 The Food Fight is an annual food and fund collection in which organizations throughout the tri-county area compete against teams within their division to raise the most meals.
-Learn more by clicking the Join the Food Fight button.